Draining of the Mesopotamian Marshes

 The Mesopotamian Marshes were drained in Iraq and to a smaller degree in Iran between the 1950s and 1990s to clear large areas of the marshes in the Tigris-Euphrates river system.
 The marshes formerly covered an area of around 20000 km2.
 The main sub-marshes, the Hawizeh, Central, and Hammar marshes, were drained at different times for different reasons.

-In the 1990s, the marshes were drained for political motives, namely to force the Marsh Arabs out of the area and to punish them for their role in the 1991 uprising against Saddam Hussein's government.
+In the 1990s, the marshes were drained for political motives, namely to force the Marsh Arabs (or Ahwaris) out of the area and to punish them for their role in the 1991 uprising against Saddam Hussein's government.
 However, the government's stated reasoning was to reclaim land for agriculture and exterminate breeding grounds for mosquitoes.
-The displacement of more than 200,000 of the Ma'dan, and the associated state-sponsored campaign of violence against them, has led the United States and others to describe the draining of the marshes as ecocide or ethnic cleansing.
+The displacement of more than 200,000 of the Ahwaris, and the associated state-sponsored campaign of violence against them, has led the United States and others to describe the draining of the marshes as ecocide, ethnic cleansing, or genocide.

 The draining of the Mesopotamian Marshes has been described by the United Nations as a "tragic human and environmental catastrophe" on par with the deforestation of the Amazon rainforest and by other observers as one of the worst environmental disasters of the 20th century.

 History

 Since the time of Sumer, agriculture in Mesopotamia involved major melioration, including drainage and building of irrigation canals.
 After the collapse of the Mesopotamian civilization and the Arab conquest the territory was derelict, which resulted in the restoration of the original wetland conditions.
-The wetlands were gradually populated by the Marsh Arabs, or Ma'dan, who grew rice and grazed buffalo on the natural vegetation.
-At times, the marshes have also served as a refuge for escaped slaves and serfs, such as during the Zanj Rebellion.
+The wetlands were gradually populated by the Marsh Arabs, or Ahwaris, who grew rice and grazed buffalo on the natural vegetation.
+At times, the marshes have also served as a refuge for escaped rebels, such as during the Zanj Rebellion.